ItzSelenux/selenux-wm-themes/README.md

-# selenux-icewm-themes
+# selenux-fluxbox-themes
-all IceWM themes created by ItzSelenux
+all Fluxbox themes created by ItzSelenux